 Can You Use a Water Softener With a Quooker Tap?

-It is also important to consider plumbing requirements for water softeners with Quooker and RO systems.
+It is also important to consider plumbing requirements for water softener with Quooker and RO systems.
 The softener must be installed upstream of the tap, with sufficient access for regeneration, power, and drainage.
-Proper installation ensures optimal performance and longevity of both the tap and the water softener.
+Proper planning ensures compatibility and long-term reliability, making it easier to integrate future appliances such as reverse osmosis units.

 Reverse Osmosis and Water Softener System